 What Are the Best Practices for Using Red Light Therapy?

-When you're grappling with the sniffles or a more persistent drag on your energy, red light therapy could be a strategic addition to your recovery arsenal.
+When you're grappling with the sniffles or a more persistent drag on your energy, red light therapy could be a strategic addition to your holistic recovery arsenal.
 Here’s how to incorporate it effectively into your routine, ensuring you maximize the benefits while nurturing your health.

 Start With Short Sessions